Nuno-Jesus/42_miniRT/README.md

 	</tbody>
 </table>

+The bonus part features the mandatory and also the following:

+	- Phong Illumination Model (ambient + diffuse + specular)
+	- Checkerboarded planes
+	- Multi-spot lights
+	- Colored light sources
+	- Multithreaded rendering (our bonus)
+	- Interectable menu (our bonus)

 ## 🚨 **Disclaimer**
 At 42, the C projects are built following a bunch of rules that enforce good coding style, stated in a file called **Norminette**.
 Some of them are: